Pelagicore/qface/docs/grammar.rst

 QFace Grammar
 =============

-QFace (Qt interface language) is an IDL to define an interface.
-In general it is modeled to define an interface between Qt QML and C++.
-The QFace syntax is flexible enough also to be used in other context.
+QFace (Qt interface language) is an Interface Description Languge (IDL).
+While it is primarily designed to define an interface between Qt, QML and C++, it is intended to be flexible enough also to be used in other contexts.

 .. code-block:: html